More photos here

 In the afternoon Santo Spirito, which continued the day's Brunelleschian theme, had a funeral on, a large one, for a youngish man who must have been a local pillar judging by the crowds.
 But we were allowed in if we kept quietly to the apse end, where the best altarpieces are.
 The Michelangelo crucifix involved an open door giving access to a new (and lovely - see photo right) cloister on me, with a frescoed cenacolo off of it.
 Santa Trinita followed, concentrating on the special Salimbeni and Sassetti chapels, of course, but included a visit to the sacristy, which the attendant rounded off with a party-piece revelation of the cupboards, containing copes and a staircase (see photo below).

 In the evening we merry band from last night went to Mangiafoco Osteria Tartuferia, a very nearby restaurant where truffles were the thing, but not for us.
 I had a pecorino, pear and walnut bruschetti followed by cheese and tomato ravioli.
 All was deemed delicious.
 The rain falling lightly on the way back to the hotel was enough to dampen gelato desire, but there is no more rain forecast for the rest of our stay.

 Saturday 26 February

-Santa Maria Novella's cloisters, and the Spanish Chapel, were closed so we had to make do with the Masaccio Trinity, the Giotto Crucifix and the east-end chapels frescoed by Ghirlandaio and Filipino Lippi.
+Santa Maria Novella's cloisters, and the Spanish Chapel, were closed so we had to make do with the Masaccio Trinity, the Giotto Crucifix and the east-end chapels frescoed by Ghirlandaio and Filipino Lippi - all gems.

 To recover Paula and Geoff took me and Alysia to their fave wine bar, Le volpi e l'uva, by Santa Felicita for superior prosecco and conversation.
 In the evening the regular happy band found good pizzas at il Pacchero, along Borgo San Jacopo in the Oltrano.